Capitol Place

 Heated pool evidence appears in multiple remarks, including phrases like "heated pool," "heated infinity pool," and "infinity pool" in several separate listings.
 Because these are explicit mentions from multiple agents and align with the MLS HEAPOO flags, this feature should be included with high confidence.

-I searched the remarks for any indication the pool is saltwater or saline.
-The pool is described as heated, infinity, or resort-style, but there is no salt-pool wording.
+I searched the remarks for any reference to a saltwater or saline pool.
+The pool is described as heated, infinity, or resort-style, but there is no indication that it is salt water.

 In-unit laundry is strongly supported by both historical MLS data and current remarks.
 Multiple listings explicitly say "Samsung Washer/Dryer," "WASHER/DRYER," "in-unit W/D," and "washer/dryer in the unit," appearing across several different listing descriptions.
 This looks like consistent building-level availability, not just isolated agent wording.